Empowering Students through Young Tinker Foundation’s Collaboration with IDS, USA-India Development Service, and IMSI India Pvt Ltd

 Building a Young Tinkerspace

-By January 2023, after the successful completion of the first six months, the project is set to take a significant leap forward.
+On 24 Nov 2023, before the successful completion of the first six months, the project is set to take a significant leap forward.
+The young tinker team travelled to one of the remote location of Odisha- Dhenkanal.
 The collaborative effort will result in the establishment of a Young Tinkerspace, a dedicated learning environment equipped with state-of-the-art facilities.
-Here, students will have access to resources like 3D printers, soldering stations, and various hand tools, providing them with a space to turn their ideas into reality.
+Here, students will have access to resources like 3D printers, soldering stations, and various hand tools like Wrench, drill machine, screwdrivers, providing them with a space to turn their ideas into reality.

 The Young Tinkerspace is more than just a physical space; it’s a hub of innovation and creativity where students can collaborate, experiment, and learn in an interactive and immersive environment.
 This development represents a remarkable opportunity for these young minds to explore the realms of technology and innovation, turning their dreams into tangible projects.